Captain Marvel (M. F. Enterprises)

 Captain Marvel was a superhero published by Myron Fass' short-lived M. F. Enterprises.
 The character is unrelated to those published by Fawcett Comics, DC Comics, or Marvel Comics and only appeared in a few comics in the late 1960s before legal challenges shut down the publisher.

+The character was an alien android who arrived on planet Earth as a refugee, fleeing the nuclear warfare which destroyed his home planet.
+In his secret identity, he worked as a university professor and attempted to raise a legal ward as a single father.

 Publication history

 Captain Marvel lasted for four issues (cover-dated April–Nov.
 1966).
 It was followed by two issues of Captain Marvel Presents the Terrible Five, numbered #1 and #5 (Sept.
 1966 and Sept.
 1967).

 Fictional character biography

-Captain Marvel was a jet-booted and laser-eyed alien android powered by an "M"-emblemed medallion who had been sent to Earth by his creators to escape the atomic destruction of their war-ravaged planet.
+Captain Marvel was a jet-booted and laser-eyed alien android powered by an "M"-emblemed medallion who had been sent to Earth by his creators as a refugee, in order to escape the destruction of their war-ravaged planet by nuclear warfare.

-Vowing to protect the peace of his new home, the self-proclaimed "Human Robot" took the secret identity of journalist turned Dartmoor University professor Roger Winkle in the city of Riverview, USA where he lived with his young ward Billy Baxton, the first person he met when he arrived on Earth and the only one who knew his true origins.
+Vowing to protect the peace of his new home, the self-proclaimed "Human Robot" took the secret identity of journalist turned Dartmoor University professor Roger Winkle in the city of Riverview, United States where he lived with his young ward Billy Baxton, the first person he met when he arrived on Earth and the only one who knew his true origins.